-A healthy diet is an important part of Mindful Living—the right balance of can have a huge impact on our physical and mental wellbeing.
-A nutritious diet shouldn’t be limited by the amount of money one person has or doesn’t have in their wallet.
+A healthy diet is an important part of Mindful Living.
+A person’s access to a healthy diet shouldn’t be limited by the money they have in their wallet.
 The Supplemental Nutrition Assistance Program or SNAP is our domestic hunger safety net and it works to fill the nutritional gaps of low-income individuals and families.
-Unfortunately, a new study finds that SNAP alone does not cover the costs of a federally recommended diet for lower-income families.
+Unfortunately, a new study finds that SNAP benefits alone do not cover the costs of the federal recommended dietary guidelines.

 Finding the Right Balance

 The federal dietary guidelines published by the USDA and the U.S. Department of Health and Human Services focus on five food groups: vegetables, fruits, grains, dairy, and protein.
 The 2015-2020 Dietary Guidelines has specific recommendations for each category.

 - Vegetables: a fresh variety including dark green, red and orange, legumes, starchy, and “other.”

 - Fruit: whole, fresh fruits, and 100 percent fruit juice are suggested.

 - Grains: lots of whole grains and a limited intake of refined grains.

 - Dairy: fat-free, low-fat, and soy products (such as yogurt, cheese, or milk) are suggested.

 - Protein: a variety of fresh things, including meats, poultry, eggs, nuts, seed, soy products, and some beans and peas.

 With these basic food groups and the federal calorie guidelines (MyPlate Daily Checklist), families can calculate the ideal healthy diet for their family—down to the exact ounce of grains or cup of vegetables.
 Unfortunately, buying the necessary food to meet these guidelines can be costly.